i-r-s-y-a/i-r-s-y-a/README.md

-Interested in competitive programming, ml & robotics.
+Interested in maths, ml & robotics.